farhatnadim/Algorithms/Udacity/Lab_Path_Planning/software-design.md

 ### searchA*
 location : plan.h
 #### Description :
-* Performs a sorted type of BFS where the nodes with the smallest values are expanded first
+* Performs a sorted type of BFS where the nodes with the smallest distance values are expanded first
+* The distance values are computed using index distance but also Heuristic distance i
+* in this case we are using the manhatan distance $ d = \abs{x_d}  + \abs{y_d} $

 ### getPath